Finnoy Travel - Travel Stories and Reviews

 Nurse Assistant

-The work settings for nurse assistants are often placed in work for the elderly.
+The work settings for nurse assistants are often placed in work for older people.
 The tasks of the nurse assistant are related to taking care of the important basic needs of patients.
 These include, for example, helping the patient with washing, eating, dressing, moving, and cleaning.
-Nurse assistants also participate in maintaining the clients' ability to function and providing stimulation, for example, by having outdoor recreational and socialization activities.
+Nurse assistants also maintain the clients' ability to function and provide stimulation, such as outdoor recreational and socialisation activities.
+Socialisation, with the help of nurse assistants, provides holistic patient care so registered nurses can focus on their nursing tasks.
+Again, nurse assistants can not work on tasks related to medical treatment.

 Licensed Practical Nurse